sammicw/Msc-DSS-Thesis/README.md

 2 Merge & Format: This file merges and formats the collected data.

 3 Sentiment: This file cleans and prepares the data and performs the sentiment analysis.
+Note that this code was written using the code from https://catriscode.com/2021/05/01/tweets-cleaning-with-python/.

 4 Pre-processing: This file cleans and pre-processes the stock information.
 It also adds the sentiments from previous file.